 Respondent also violated RPC 5.4(a) in the unnamed New Jersey matters.
-That Rule provides that a lawyer "shall not share legal fees with a nonlawyer."
-The OAE relies respondent's answer to the ethics complaint in support of its respondent admittedly violated position that RPC.
-Specifically, the complaint alleged that respondent denied receiving payment with regard to the Washington properties, "noting that he received fees from Homesavers Law Group for only New Jersey properties" In respondent's answer, he stated, "Admitted."
+That Rule provides that a lawyer "shall not legal fees with a nonlawyer."
+The OAE relies on share respondent's answer to the ethics complaint in support of its admittedly violated that respondent this RPC. position Specifically, the complaint alleged that respondent denied receiving payment with regard to the Washington properties, "noting that he received fees from Homesavers Law Group for only New Jersey properties" In respondent's answer, he stated, "Admitted."
 Although respondent's testimony on this issue was contrary to his answer, it is clear that respondent's law practice was affiliated with HLG, which included nonlawyers.
 HLG accepted fees and distributed a portion of those fees to respondent.
 Respondent's fee sharing with HLG in the unnamed New Jersey matters, thus, violated RPC 5.4(a).